Four Hills Tournament 2024/2025: The competitions at a glance

 FAQ about the Four Hills Tournament

-When will the Four Hills Tournament 2023/2024 take place?
-The 2023/2024 Four Hills Tournament begins with the qualification in Obersdorf on 28 December 2023, with the first competition jump on the Schattenberg ski jump taking place there one day later.
-The second stop is the New Year’s competition in Garmisch-Partenkirchen on 1 January 2024, before continuing in Innsbruck on 3 January and the final on 6 January in Bischofshofen.
+The Four Hills Tournament 2024/2025 begins with the qualification in Obersdorf on 28 December 2024, with the first competition jumping on the Schattenbergschanze taking place there one day later.
+The second stop is the New Year’s competition in Garmisch-Partenkirchen on 1 January 2024, before continuing in Innsbruck on 4 January and the final on 6 January in Bischofshofen.

 Who is the record winner of the Four Hills Tournament?